 Location Description of Development Reference Date of Validation Decision Rushden and Higham Rugby Club The demolition of existing rugby club and erection of up to 150 dwellings, open space, and associated works, with all matters reserved other than access.
-19/01975/OUT January 2020 Application withdrawn on 24 April 2020.
-Land to the west of the A6, Higham Ferrers Outline planning permission - with all matters reserved except access - for up to 300 dwellings (including 30% affordable housing).
-18/01648/OUT August 2018 Recommended for approval subject to S106, extension of time agreed for determination.
-New Rugby Club, Land East Of A6 Erection of a new rugby club with four playing pitches and provision of new access road from existing roundabout and a new pedestrian crossing and 3m wide shared footway / cycleway on adjacent highway.
+19/01975/OUT January 2020 Approved, 1 December 2020 Land to the west of the A6, Higham Ferrers Outline planning permission - with all matters reserved except access - for up to 300 dwellings (including 30% affordable housing).
+18/01648/OUT August 2018 Approved, 1 December 2020 New Rugby Club House, etc, Land East of A6 Erection of new rugby club house with four playing pitches and provision of new access road from existing roundabout, including creation of new pedestrian crossing and 3m wide shared footway and cycleway on adjacent highway (Resubmission of 19/01974/FUL) 20/01174/FUL September 2020 Yet to be determined New Rugby Club, Land East Of A6 Erection of a new rugby club with four playing pitches and provision of new access road from existing roundabout and a new pedestrian crossing and 3m wide shared footway / cycleway on adjacent highway.
 19/01974/FUL January 2020 Application withdrawn on 24 April 2020.
-Football Facility - Northamptonshire County FA Chance of use from agricultural to provide a full sized football pitch and pavilion with changing facilities and community / office accommodation and a car park.
-19/01318/FUL August 2019 Yet to be determined, extension of time agreed for determination.
+Football Facility - Northamptonshire County FA Change of use from agricultural to provide a full sized football pitch and pavilion with changing facilities and community / office accommodation and a car park.
+19/01318/FUL August 2019 Approved, 13 September 2021.

-Location Description of Development Reference Date of Validation Decision Special Education Needs (SEN) School - Land Between Newton Road and Chelveston Road, Higham Ferrers, Northamptonshire The erection of a new 145 place secondary school for pupils with Special Education Needs with associated access, sports facilities, playground, hard and soft landscaping, car and cycle parking, substation and other associated infrastructure 19/02011/FUL December 2019 Planning Permission issued 11 June 2020.
-Hybrid application - Redevelopment of Federal Estates land off Newton Road, Higham Ferrers Redevelopment of Federal Estates land off Newton Road, Higham Ferrers to create 120 dwellings with associated infrastructure and highway works, battery storage area, landscaping, acoustic fencing and bunding 19/01781/FUL November 2019 Yet to be determined, extension of time agreed for determination.
+Location Description of Development Reference Date of Validation Decision Special Education Needs (SEN) School - Land Between Newton Road and Chelveston Road, Higham Ferrers, Northamptonshire The erection of a new 145 place secondary school for pupils with Special Education Needs with associated access, sports facilities, playground, hard and soft landscaping, car and cycle parking, substation and other associated infrastructure 19/02011/FUL December 2019 Approved, 11 June 2020.
+Hybrid application - Redevelopment of Federal Estates land off Newton Road, Higham Ferrers Redevelopment of Federal Estates land off Newton Road, Higham Ferrers to create 120 dwellings with associated infrastructure and highway works, battery storage area, landscaping, acoustic fencing and bunding 19/01781/FUL November 2019 Approved, 30 March 2021

 - 2.40.
-The Applicants have a detailed understanding of the Site characteristics and wider area following survey and assessment work and undertaking local engagement over the course of six years. - 2.41.
-This extensive fact finding and consideration of options has informed the masterplanning and parameter plans for the proposed development.
+The Applicants have a detailed understanding of the Site characteristics and wider area following survey and assessment work and undertaking local engagement over the course of eight years. - 2.41.
+This extensive fact finding and consideration of options has informed the masterplanning and parameter plans for the Proposed Development, as amended under the Planning Application.